Downtown Los Angeles Community Plan Update

 Los Angeles City Planning is pleased to share:

-Please note that the materials included here were recommended for approval by the City Planning Commission on September 23, 2021.
-The Plan has since been considered by the PLUM Committee and City Council, which have recommended modifications.
+* Please note that some of the materials included here were recommended for approval by the City Planning Commission on September 23, 2021.
+The Plan has since been considered by the PLUM Committee and City Council, which have recommended modifications to the Plan and the New Code.
 For a list of modifications please see here and here.
 The materials on this page are currently undergoing updates to reflect these changes.

 Other Informational and Summary Materials

-City Planning will strive to provide time and flexibility for everyone to engage with us at this stage of the project.
-Please see the timeline below that shows where we are at in the project process as a whole, and the many opportunities for input and participation now through 2021.
+City Planning strives to provide time and flexibility for everyone to engage with us at all stages of the project.
+Please see the timeline below that shows the project process as a whole, and the many opportunities that were available for input and participation.
 To see materials from previous outreach events visit the resources page.

-Recognizing the impact of COVID-19 and to ensure broad participation, the engagement strategy will focus on the following considerations and associated tools:
+To recognize the impact of COVID-19 and to ensure broad participation, the engagement strategy focused on the following considerations and associated tools:

 • Extended timelines

-• Expand Draft Environmental Impact Report (DEIR) comment period from 45 days to 75 days
+• Expanded Draft Environmental Impact Report (DEIR) comment period from 45 days to 75 days

 • Expanded Comment period on Public Hearing Plan drafts